discocompute/examples/sdk/python_sdk_custom_docker/README.md

 # Usage

-1. Run the docker build script (for the first time only)
+1. Run the docker build script (for the first time only).
+At the root directory.

 	```
-	cd docker
+	cd example/docker/default_sdk
 	sh build_docker.sh
 	```
 	This will build the Docker image locally.

-2. Upload and Setup the Docker Image on Dis.co
+2. Upload and Setup the Docker Image on Dis.co.

 	Follow the instruction here, and push your docker image up according.
 Also, we have provided instructions in the build_docker.sh file.
 	```